Paul McMullan (footballer, born 1996): Dundee

 On 7 January 2021, McMullan signed a pre-contract with United's crosstown rivals Dundee, which would see him begin a two-year deal at the end of the season.
 On 26 January, McMullan joined Dundee on loan until the end of the season.
 Despite only joining in January, McMullan would sit atop the league assist charts by the end of the season, and would play a key role in helping the club win the Premiership play-offs and gaining promotion back to the Scottish Premiership.
 At the end of the season, McMullan was named in the SPFL's Championship Team of the Season.

 McMullan officially joined Dundee on his two-year deal in June 2021.
 He would score his first competitive goals for the club in the Scottish League Cup, netting a brace against Brora Rangers.
 On 5 March 2022, McMullan would finally score his first league goal for the club since he joined over a year prior in a draw away to Motherwell.

 After returning to the Scottish Championship the following season, McMullan would have a very strong start in both goals and assists, and would be named the Championship Player of the Month in November 2022.
+At the end of the season McMullan would be nominated for PFA Scotland's Championship Player of the Year, and would win the Scottish Championship with Dundee.
+On 31 May 2023, Dundee announced McMullan had not been offered a new contract and would leave the club.

+Derry City

+On 25 June 2023, McMullan signed with League of Ireland Premier Division club Derry City, and would start playing for the side on 1 July.
+He would make his first start and appearance in a home win over Sligo Rovers.
+McMullan scored his first goal for the Candystripes on 6 May 2024 in a league draw against Shelbourne.
+On 30 June 2025, it was reported that McMullan had left Derry in favour of a move back to Scotland.

+Raith Rovers

+On 1 July 2025, McMullan returned to Scotland and joined Scottish Championship club Raith Rovers on a two-year deal.